User's Guide: HSM Gateway

 • For each new key created in the configured HSM (slot) without using Fortanix DSM, NO NEW virtual key will be imported in the corresponding Fortanix DSM group.
 However, if the key scan was performed before modifying the default Key Scan settings (that is, with the Key Scan option Applicable for all keys in HSM slot), then all keys that were imported as virtual keys in the Fortanix DSM group from the HSM (slot) will also be managed by the Fortanix DSM group and synced to the HSM (slot).

-4.0 Fortanix Data Security Manager HSM Gateway Security Objects
+4.0 Fortanix DSM HSM Gateway Security Objects

 4.1 Create a key in HSM Group